 Robbery is a theft by force or threat of force.
 Robbery is a felony, and the maximum sentence is 15 years, or 20 years if the robbery involves use of a dangerous weapon.

-If you have been charged with a theft or a related crime, you need a lawyer that can vigorously defend your rights.
-Call (301) 556-8709 today so that we can get to work on your case.
+If you have been charged with a theft or a related crime, you need a lawyer that can vigorously defend you.
+I have years of experience successfully defending people against these serious charges.
+Call me at (301) 556-8709 today so that we can start making your case a success.